Order up for a “frustrated, angsty, stuck, utterly perplexed dude?” Caution advised; content is hot.

 I myself subscribe to the Christian faith tradition but my true, honest desire is to work with any clients on any stage of faith exploration/confusion/angst/curiosity.
 The American Counseling Association prohibits clinicians imposing values and while it is always best practice (and a sign of a good counselor) to pursue what clients want to pursue, I thought it wise to acknowledge upfront what I believe in my personal worldview.

 Theoretically, I adhere to the Narrative Therapy framework, which at its core is about helping individuals “re-author” their stories.
-In the context of religious abuse, this would mean “de-authoring” previously labels such as degenerate, abomination, secular, worldly, and so on.
-Looking at these labels, our work then becomes examining them once more, including God in this process only if that is what you as the client desire.
+In the context of masculinity, this would mean “de-authoring” previously labels such as wimp, girly, insufficient, inadequate, cowardly, and so on.
+Looking at these labels, our work then becomes examining them once more, with a more rigorous, thorough, honest, yet also hopeful lens, describing the kind of man you’d like to be and us doing our part to help you get there.

 As a contracted therapist with Mindful Therapy Group, my clientele focus is with Teens, Adults, Spiritual Trauma, ASD, and ADHD.
 Mindful Therapy Group is committed to compassionate care and evidence-based approaches, aligning seamlessly with my dedication to helping individuals achieve lasting mental well-being through our collaborative sessions.